5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Platform_Power_Management_(SSDT-PPMC)/README.md

 - In **DSDT**, search for Address `0x001F0002` or `Device (PPMC)`.
 Make sure it's the address is not associated with a SATA Device!
 - If missing, add `SSDT-PPMC.aml`

-**CAUTION**: When using the any of the patches, note that `LPC`/`LPCB` name should be consistent with the name used in the original ACPI.
+**CAUTION**: When using any of the patches, note that `LPC`/`LPCB` name should be consistent with the name used in the original ACPI table.

 ### Verifying
 In IORegistryExplorer search for 'PPMC'.
 If present, it should look like this: